imnotfisy/SteamLite/README.md

 SteamLite

 A lightweight, modern Steam companion that brings your friends, games, and activity into one fast desktop hub.
+Best reccomended to use with steam closed (but not from the system tray)

 Overview